OnionIoT/documentation/docs/introduction/intro.md

 ## What does the Omega2 documentation offer?

-Our goal is to create resources that help guide customers through the various stages of a project.
+Our goal is to create resources that help guide users through the various stages of a project.

 **Project stages:**